-We have psychiatric residents available at the Counseling Center to prescribe and monitor medication for our clients who are in active treatment with one of our counselors.
+We have psychiatric residents available at CAPS to prescribe and monitor medication for our clients who are in active treatment with one of our counselors.
 It is your choice whether to use medication.
 If we believe medication may be helpful, we will refer you to one of our psychiatric residents for evaluation and medication management.
 You will have follow-up sessions with the psychiatric resident in order to monitor your progress.
 Since every person is different, it may take some time to know what the best regimen is for you.

-If you do not give us at least 48 hours notice of a cancellation, we must charge a $20 missed appointment fee.
+If you do not give us at least 48 hours notice of a cancellation, we must charge a $25 missed appointment fee.

 To be eligible for our psychiatric services, you must also be seen in regular therapy sessions here.